Table Of Contents

 Pricing: Custom, based on your AWS environment — not a percentage of your AWS spend.

-CloudZero’s Kubernetes Cost Analysis offers you the unique ability to track your cost of goods sold (COGS) across your containerized infrastructure.
+CloudZero’s Kubernetes Cost Analysis offers you the unique ability to track the cost of goods sold (COGS) across your containerized infrastructure.
 More importantly, you can view Kubernetes costs in a granular format, such as:

 • Cost per customer